As a parent, you know the internet can be a double-edged sword.

 Depending on your child’s age, though, you might be able to make this whole process a lot easier by downloading the YouTube Kids app.

-Is the YouTube Kids App a Better Option?
+2. Take Advantage of the YouTube Kids App

 Are you a fan of one-stop shopping?
 If so and your child is under the age of 13, downloading the YouTube Kids app is perhaps the fastest, easiest tool for maximizing their safety.